Report Cox Robocalls & Get Compensation

 When you’re done checking, and you find no mistake on your end, but you’re still being disturbed, it’s time to report robocalls to the Federal Trade Commission.

-Know the Difference Between and Illegal Robocalls
+Know the Difference Between Illegal Robocalls

 To be able to avoid robocall scams and getting tricked into revealing your sensitive info or giving your money, you need to learn how to spot an illegal robocall.
-While, in some cases, the difference between a and illegal automated call is rather obvious, sometimes it’s a bit more difficult to discern.
+While, in some cases, the difference between a illegal automated call is rather obvious, sometimes it’s a bit more difficult to discern.
 Here’s what you need to keep in mind to know how to differentiate between these two categories:

 Robocalls